hashicorp/katakoda/terraform-organize-configuration/step1.md

 ```

 This Katacoda scenario uses [localstack](https://localstack.cloud/) to provide a
-testing environment on your local machine that provides the same functionality
+testing environment with same functionality and APIs as the real AWS cloud
-and APIs as the real AWS cloud environment.
-This way you can learn how to organize
+environment.
+This way you can learn how to organize your Terraform configuration
-your Terraform configuration without needing an AWS account.
+without needing an AWS account.

 As a result, the AWS provider block will have additional boilerplate which isn't
 required for a standard Terraform AWS workflow.